-While Joseph Merrick may only be remembered as "The Elephant Man," the full story of his life is as shocking as it is tragic.
+While Joseph Merrick may only be remembered as "The Elephant Man," the full story of his life is as tragic as it is shocking.

-Imagine, as a new parent, having a beautiful and healthy baby boy.
-Now imagine, at age five, your child’s appearance starts to change in gruesome ways.
+Imagine as a new parent having a beautiful and healthy baby boy.
+Now imagine, at age five, your child’s appearance starting to change in gruesome ways.

 His once perfect lips swell up.
 His pink skin thickens and turns a sickly gray hue.
 A mysterious lump emerges from his forehead.
 A sack of flesh bubbles from the back of his neck.
 Both feet grow abnormally large.
 His right arm grows increasingly deformed and gnarled, while his still perfectly normal left arm only highlights his transformation into what the world will perceive as a human monstrosity.

 Joseph and Mary Jane Merrick experienced this agony with their firstborn.

 Joseph Merrick’s Early Life